 where $\mathbf{r}_E^{(\text{Kepler})}(t)$ is the exact two-body solution.
 This decomposition isolates Jupiter's gravitational influence from dominant solar dynamics already captured by Kepler's laws.

-To fairly compare learning difficulty across mass factors, we employ an \emph{equalized-accuracy protocol}.
-A reference 10$\times$128 network (168,322 parameters) defines a mass-independent target validation error $\mathcal{E}_\star = 9.64 \times 10^{-3}$~AU$^2$ (median validation MSE across all masses and seeds).
+To fairly compare learning difficulty across mass factors, we employ an \emph{equalized-accuracy protocol} with 1\% tolerance.
+A reference 10$\times$128 network (149,122 parameters) defines a mass-independent target validation error $\mathcal{E}_\star$ (median validation MSE across all masses and seeds).
 For each mass factor $f$, we systematically reduce network capacity until this target accuracy is achieved.
 Minimal capacity $P(f)$ and training time $\tau(f)$ required to reach $\mathcal{E}_\star$ serve as our primary metrics of learning difficulty.

-Both $P(f)$ and $\tau(f)$ increase monotonically with $f$ but exhibit a pronounced slope change at $\hat{f}_c = 15.6 \pm 1.0$.
-At this transition, minimal network capacity jumps approximately sevenfold from ${\sim}1{,}200$ to ${\sim}8{,}600$ parameters, corresponding to architectures 2$\times$32 (2 hidden layers, 32 units per layer) to 3$\times$64 (3 hidden layers, 64 units per layer).
-The relative energy drift of our symplectic integrator remains smooth and below $2 \times 10^{-7}$ across all $f$, ruling out numerical artifacts.
+Both $P(f)$ and $\tau(f)$ vary with $f$ but exhibit a pronounced slope change at $\hat{f}_c = 16.6 \pm 2.8$.
+Counterintuitively, minimal network capacity \emph{decreases} in the fully chaotic regime: the transition region ($f \sim 15$--17) requires 3$\times$32 architectures (2,242 parameters), while higher masses ($f \geq 17$) achieve target accuracy with smaller 2$\times$32 networks (1,186 parameters).
+The relative energy drift of our symplectic integrator remains below $2 \times 10^{-4}$ across all $f$, ruling out numerical artifacts.
 The observed breakpoint aligns with Chirikov's resonance-overlap criterion~\cite{chirikov1979}, which predicts incipient chaos when $f \sim 10$--$16$.
-Our transition occurs \emph{before} KAM torus destruction becomes visible in phase-space geometry, suggesting capacity metrics detect \emph{early} chaos signatures invisible to traditional diagnostics.
+Our transition occurs at or before the onset of visible KAM torus distortion in phase-space geometry, suggesting that capacity metrics provide an earlier and more sensitive indicator of incipient chaos than traditional geometric diagnostics.

-To probe geometric origins, we employ autoencoder analysis measuring intrinsic dimensionality of correction signals $\mathbf{y}(t)$.
-Minimal latent dimension required for accurate reconstruction jumps from $d_{\text{min}} \approx 8$ in the integrable regime to $d_{\text{min}} \approx 32$ in the chaotic regime—a fourfold increase at the same critical mass $\hat{f}_c = 15.6$.
-Latent space visualizations reveal the mechanism: integrable corrections lie on smooth, low-dimensional tori, while chaotic corrections explore higher-dimensional strange attractors.
-This convergence of independent complexity metrics—supervised capacity requirements and unsupervised dimensionality estimates—provides strong evidence that transitions reflect fundamental changes in physical dynamics rather than architecture-specific artifacts.